 Answer: The Federal Register is a legal newspaper published every business day by the National Archives and Records Administration (NARA).
 It contains Federal agency regulations; proposed rules and notices; and Executive Orders, proclamations, and other Presidential documents.
 The Federal Register informs citizens of their rights and obligations and provides access to a wide range of Federal benefits and opportunities for funding.
-NARA's Office of the Federal Register prepares the Federal Register for publication in partnership with the U.S. Government Printing Office (GPO), which distributes it in paper and on the World Wide Web.
+NARA's Office of the Federal Register prepares the Federal Register for publication in partnership with the U.S. Government Publishing Office (GPO), which distributes it in paper and on the World Wide Web.

 Why do Federal Register Notices have a BAC at the end of the articles?

 Answer: The BAC is published in each article specifically for billing purposes by GPO.
 They use an automated software to scan each article for the BAC and counts the number of columns to generate an IPAC.

 What do the GPO's charges cover?